Teaching About Religion Objectively

 Factual and objective teaching about religion is to be distinguished from the teaching or promotion of religion.
 Consequently, the legitimate teaching about religion shall not:

-- Utilize instructional materials to promote, encourage or disparage non-religious or
+- Utilize instructional materials to promote, encourage or disparage non-religious or religious viewpoints, groups and/or activities;

 - Involve assemblies and/or programs that promote, encourage or disparage religion or non-religion;